Back to Basics – Creating & Updating Your Resume

 Think about what else will appeal to someone reading your resume…

 I could go on and on with this topic but overthinking it is what makes approaching resume writing daunting and often leads to complicated and unclear resumes.
-Follow the basic guidelines above and most employers will be happy with what’s been presented to them.
-Expectations around resume lengths differ across industries and countries but Cayman has a relatively relaxed approach and 2-3 pages should be fine for most.
+So just follow the basic guidelines above and most employers will be more than happy with what’s been presented to them.
+Expectations around resume lengths differ across industries and countries but Cayman has a relatively relaxed approach and 2-3 well thought out pages will be fine for most.